tama-roy/Zomato-Dataset-Analysis/README.md

 And more...

 ## Conclusion
-By performing exploratory data analysis on this dataset, the answer to the question- Which place could be possibly the best place to open a restaurent in Bangaluru?
-And the answer is Koramangala 5th Block.
+By performing exploratory data analysis on this dataset, the answer to the question- Which place could be possibly the best place to open a restaurent in Bangaluru?, is Koramangala 5th Block.